Particular/docs.particular.net/samples/azure-service-bus-netstandard/hierarchy-migration/sample.md

 └── samples.asbs.hierarchymigration.endpoint2
 :: Press any key to setup the sample topology

------ The bundle-to-subscribe-to topic has been setup ------ Topics
+----- The 'bundle-to-subscribe-to' topic has been setup ------ Topics
 ├── bundle-to-publish-to
 │   ├── Samples.ASBS.HierarchyMigration.Endpoint1